 Rod began his career building Internet technology as a software engineer for Cisco.
 At Cisco he designed protocols and security for wide-area networking, mobile IP, and data protection.
 Next, Rod joined Apple as a senior software engineer and an early member of the FairPlay team.
 There, he worked on DRM used to protect music and video for Quicktime and iTunes on iPod, Mac, iPhone, and AppleTV.
 That led to a technical lead engineering position at Adobe, where he helped architect and develop product for Primetime DRM, which provides protection for video content across a complex set of devices, platforms, and distributors.
 Rod holds a BS in Applied Computer Science from the University of North Carolina and a Certificate of Excellence in Business from UC Berkeley.
 He holds five patents with several more pending.

 Gary’s career began at Singer-Link, developing F-16 flight simulators for the US and Israeli Air Forces.
 After working on NASA’s International Space Station, he joined Apple, where he helped create the groundbreaking QuickTime media architecture and met Rubicon’s founders.
 Building on leadership roles at Discreet Logic through their sale to Autodesk, Gary founded Unthinkable Research—his consultancy that counts AMD, Apple, and Logitech among its clients.
 Prior to joining Rubicon, Gary led a team developing a low-latency, secure, electronic trading platform with automated risk controls for a Chicago-based, high-frequency trading firm.
-He is also a technical advisor to Austin’s SXSW festival.
-Gary has published many technical articles, speaks at technical conferences, and holds BSEE and MSCE degrees from the University of South Carolina.
+He has acted as a technical advisor to Austin’s SXSW conference, published a variety of technical articles and participated in speaking engagements at Apple’s WWDC and other technical conferences.
+He holds BSEE and MSCE degrees from the University of South Carolina.
+As Chief Architect at Rubicon, Gary brings his experience in applied cryptography to drive security solutions for IoT and cloud systems.

 Co-founder & Special Advisor